Step 13. Define Seeding and Mapping Settings

-The Seeding step is available if you have selected the Low connection bandwidth option at the Job step of the wizard.
-You can use this step to configure replica seeding and mapping for the replication job.
+The Seeding step is available if you have selected the Replica seeding check box at the Job step of the wizard.

 - In the Initial seeding section, select the Get seed from the following backup repository check box.

 - From the list of available backup repositories, select the repository where your replica seeds are stored.